go-foundations/workerpool/scripts/README.md

 ```

 ### **Add More Issues**
-The Python script can be extended to create all 29 issues.
-Currently it creates the first 15 (Phases 1-2).
+The Python script can be extended to create the remaining 23 issues for Phases 3-7.
+Currently 6 issues are created (Phases 1-2).

 ### **Modify Issue Content**
 Edit the issue body text in the script to customize descriptions, requirements, and acceptance criteria.